drzpk/wikilinks/generator/README.md

 Wikipedia [database schema](https://www.mediawiki.org/w/index.php?title=Manual:Database_layout/diagram&action=render).
 Example of such file: *enwiki-20220720-pagelinks.sql.gz*.

-If current dump version (set by the database swap step) is the same as the resolved version, generator is stopped.
+Then, the most recent version is compared against the version currently being used - the details are available in the *current version location* section above.

 #### 2. Dump files download